popcornman209/ccDevice/README.md

   version = "1.0.0",
 }
 ```
-the file is what will run when you open the app
+the file is what will run when you open the app<br />
 id is the id used by the app pretty much everywhere, its used for updating. same with the version variable

 ### settingData/